By Sungard AS

 Aim to perform practice drills two or three times every year so that you can be confident your disaster recovery plan works, and so that it can be adapted where necessary.
 Keep track of uptime, noting any periods that you seem to be particularly vulnerable, identify weak spots in your network and procedures, and remember that your recovery plan must be scaled as your business grows.

 To ensure effective data recovery, all business-critical data should be backed-up on a regular basis, ideally several times daily.
-It's good practice to keep copies of this data securely off-site overnight – many businesses choose to use an external data centre for peace of mind in this regard.
+It's good practice to keep copies of this data securely off-site overnight – many businesses choose to use an external data center for peace of mind in this regard.
 In respect of equipment, using standardized hardware wherever possible helps with replacement.

 Ensure that your IT security, such as firewalls, passwords and virus protection software, are kept current and that any security patches are installed immediately.
 This also means controlling access to server rooms, keeping them climate-controlled, and possibly even introducing a back-up power supply if you consider it necessary.